FTWinston/react-router-use-breadcrumbs/README.md

 The "last" crumb's title can be thought of as the title of the current page.
 You might wish to [render it separately from the "main" breadcrumb trail][4].

-This can be down using a single call to the `useBreadcrumbs` hook, or from multiple calls by separate components.
+This can be done using a single call to the `useBreadcrumbs` hook, or by multiple calls from separate components.

 ```jsx
 const breadcrumbs = useBreadcrumbs();